schlueter/lightdm-webkit2-zero-theme/README.md

 # Zero theme
-This is an even simpler version of the simple theme.
+This is an even simpler version of the simple theme, but with session select.